-- 4.1.
-For the purposes of this section, corporate hospitality and gifts includes, but is not limited to: - invitations to corporate events such as sporting occasions, charity balls, concerts, golf days etc; - 4.1.2. lunch, dinner, drinks invitations; - 4.1.3. gifts of goods, services or activities; - 4.1.4. discounts on goods, services or activities; - 4.1.5. travel or accommodation expenses. - Employees, Directors and agents of the Company must not solicit gifts or hospitality.
+For the purposes of this section, corporate hospitality and gifts includes, but is not limited to: - invitations to corporate events such as sporting occasions, charity balls, concerts, golf days etc.; - 4.1.2. lunch, dinner, drinks invitations; - 4.1.3. gifts of goods, services or activities; - 4.1.4. discounts on goods, services or activities; - 4.1.5. travel or accommodation expenses. - 4.2.
+OnPath People must not solicit gifts or hospitality. - 4.3.
+Gifts and hospitality should not be offered to, or accepted from, government officials or representatives, or politicians or political parties, without the prior written approval of the Compliance Officer or his or her nominated representative(s). - 4.4.
+OnPath Energy recognizes that the giving and receiving of customary and nominal gifts and hospitality to and from business counterparts are an acceptable part of business life provided they are given or received for legitimate promotion or marketing purposes. - 4.5.
+The giving and receiving of a gift or hospitality is permitted if it is appropriate in all the circumstances.
+For example, it is appropriate if customary to: